stereohorse/YANOM-Note-O-Matic/dockerfiles/yanom-dev-deb10-slim-buster/README.md

 This Dockerfile will
  - Build an image based off an official python image
  - Uses the YANOM source code to build a pyinstaller package
- - Moves the package into a folder caled `yanom`, adds a `data` directory to it and a copy of `config.ini`
+ - Moves the package into a folder called `yanom`, adds a `data` directory to it and a copy of `config.ini`
  - Creates a tarball of the yanom folder